HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 HotDB Management provides the Slow Query Log Analysis of the execution time and times details of SQL statements for select, insert, update, delete, transaction open, submission and rollback.
 The internal algorithm is used to automatically analyze the SQL statement that needs to be optimized and remind the user with the To-Be-Optimized mark.
 O&M personnel can also query the page statistics to obtain the actual SQL execution efficiency and SQL statements to be optimized to help improve system performance.

-**Enable Log Record**: If the page is displayed as empty, it needs to check whether the SQL log statistics switch is enabled.
+**Enable Log Record:** If the page is displayed as empty, it needs to check whether the SQL log statistics switch is enabled.
 Turn on the "Statistics on SQL implementation conducted or not" switch on the "Configuration -> Compute Node Parameter Configuration" page.

 #### Slow query log record description